jashandeep-sohi/python-blowfish/README.rst

 To encrypt or decrypt data in CFB mode, use `encrypt_cfb` or `decrypt_cfb` methods of the `Cipher` object.
 Although CFB mode can be implemented to allow input data of any length, the current implementation does not.
-So, the input data has to be a block multiple in length.
+So, the input data has to be a multiple of the block-size in length.

 .. code:: python3